tellery/website/docs/how-to-use/question-referencing.md

 To link things together, every block in Tellery has a url.
 We can reference a question by its block url.

 The easiest way to reference a question is by having it in front of you.
 Move your mouse to the block and the `⋮⋮` icon will appear to the left of it.
-Click this handle, and then click "Copy url" button in the dropdown menu to copy its url to your clipboard.
+Click this handle, and then click "Copy link" button in the dropdown menu to copy its url to your clipboard.

 If you paste the url in the question editor, it will be automatically recognized by Tellery.